artcom/watchdog/README.md

 - Attributes are as follows:
   - 'binary'     - defines the binary filename
   - 'directory'  - watchdog changes to this directory before executing app [optional]
+  - 'logFile'    - watchdog will redirect all stdout and stderr outputs this filename [optional]
   - 'showWindow' - is optional, default is maximized

 - Optional nodes: